-To just call a bet instead of raising.
+To just call a bet when one might be expected to raise.

 A hand that consists of cards that are all of one suit.
 A flush is better than a straight but worse than a full house.

-The extra value you get from a hand when you force an opponent to fold.
+The extra value you get from betting when it may force an opponent to fold.

-Exactly what i sounds like: For instance 2-2-2-2-7 is a four-of-a-kind hand.
+Exactly what it sounds like: For instance 2-2-2-2-7 is a four-of-a-kind hand.
 The only hand that beats four-of-a-king (or quads) is a straight flush.

-The fourth card dealt in stud poker, and the card after the flop in Hold 'em and Omaha (where it is also known as the turn).
+The fourth card dealt in stud poker, and the next community card after the flop in Hold 'em and Omaha (where it is also known as the turn).

 A full ring game (generally 9 or 10 seats in No Limit Hold'em)

-When everybody checks and the next card is dealt without any bets going in, that is called a free card.
-"I checked, intending to checkraise the preflop raiser with my vulnerable top pair.
-Unfortunately, he checked behind and I ended up giving a free card which gave my opponent a flush draw."
+When everybody checks and the next card is dealt without any chips being bet, that is called a free card.
+"I checked, intending to check-raise the preflop raiser with my vulnerable top pair.
+Unfortunately, she checked behind and I ended up giving her a free card which gave my opponent a flush"

 1. When a player can't lose, but can improve to win more of the pot.
-For example, if a player has at least half the pot won in a Hi/Lo split game, and is now drawing to win the other, he can be said to be on a freeroll.
+For example, if a player has at least half the pot won in a Hi/Lo split game, and is now drawing to win the other half, they can be said to be on a freeroll.

-2. Similarly, if two players with AKs get all their money into the pot before the flop, but one of them flop three to a flush, he is on a freeroll: He can't lose, with half the pot guaranteed, but could still win it all.
+2. Similarly, if two players with AKs get all their money into the pot before the flop, but one of them flops three to a flush, they are on a freeroll.
+They can't lose, with half the pot guaranteed, but could still win it all.

-3. Sticking with the "can't lose, but can win it all" definition, there are popular online tournaments that are provided by either the pokerrooms themselves or by other poker sites where it costs nothing to enter.
-These tournaments are essentially a marketing tool, and are called freeroll tournaments but commonly known only as freerolls.
+3. Sticking with the "can't lose, but can win it all" definition, there are popular online tournaments that are provided by poker rooms and poker sites which cost nothing to enter.
+These tournaments award cash prizes, are essentially a marketing tool, and are called freeroll tournaments or freerolls.

 The most common form of tournament.
 Once you've lost all your chips, you're out.
-As opposed to re-buy tournaments.
+As opposed to re-buy or re-entry tournaments.

-A hand that consists of three of a kind and a pair, e.g. A-A-K-K-K. If two people both have full houses, the one with the higher trips win.
+A hand that consists of three of a kind and a pair, e.g. A-A-K-K-K. If two or more players each have a full house, the one with the higher trips win.
 Also called a boat.

 A grinder is a player who "grinds out" a profit over the long haul.
 This player is not a showboat or a loose cannon but rather does what it takes to make even a modest profit over the long term.

-a tournament prize pool in which a certain amount is guaranteed to be paid out by the House.
+A tournament prize pool in which a certain amount is guaranteed to be paid out by the House.
 If not enough players register to cover the guarantee, it must still be honored (see "overlay").

-The written history of a hand (or hands) played (on the internet).
+The written history of a hand (or hands) played.

 Common acronym for Hold 'em.

-A hand without a pair, straight or flush, is called a high-card hand.
+A hand without a pair, straight or flush is called a high-card hand.
 For instance, having AQ on a K-8-7-5-2 board is a high-card hand (ace-high).
 The worst hand in the hierarchy of poker hand rankings.

 The seat just to the right of the cut-off, two off the button.

-the cards that are dealt face-down to you in hold'em and stud.
+The cards that are dealt face-down to you in Hold'em, Omaha or SStud.

-Holdem, Omaha/8, Razz, Stud, Stud Eight or better
+A mixed game incorporating Holdem, Omaha/8, Razz, Stud and Stud Eight or better.

 Slang for a pair of jacks, most commonly used when a player in Texas Hold'em has pocket jacks.

-Catching great cards and winning big pots due to statistical fluctuation (no, hitting your flush draw three times in a row is not skill).
+Catching great cards and winning big pots due to luck, variance or statistical fluctuation (no, hitting your flush draw three times in a row is not skill).
 Also known as a rush.
-The opposite to cold streak.
+The opposite of a cold streak.

 Acronym for heads-up.

-Pot odds that do not currently exist, but may be included in your calculations because of bets you expect to win if you hit your hand.
+Pot odds that do not currently exist, but may be included in your calculations because of chips you expect to win if you hit your hand.

 To place high enough in a poker tournament to win prize money.